Narrative History of Olin Park & Turville Point Conservation Park

 Rueben Gold Thwaites became good friends with President Theodore Roosevelt when the president visited Madison a number of times to do historical research at the State Historical Society of Wisconsin.
 The Thwaites entertained President Roosevelt at their home on the Turvill farm.
 Reuben died of a sudden illness in on October 22, 1913.
 Reuben and Jessie had a son, Frederick Turvill Thwaites.
 Frederick grew up with a passion for geology.
 He graduated from the University of Wisconsin and became a geology instructor there.
 He also became the first curator of the University of Wisconsin Geology Museum.
 Frederick lived on the Turvill farm until his mother Jessie passed away in 1938 after which he moved with his family to the University Heights area.

-William Turvill never married and passed away in 1916 and his older brother Thomas also never married and passed away in 1924.
+William Turvill never married and passed away in 1916.
+His older brother Thomas also never married and passed away in 1924.
 Henry Lane "Harry" Turvill assumed full control of the Turvill farm after all his brothers and sisters had passed away.
-He continued the family floristry tradition until he died in 1951.
+He continued the family floristry business until he died in 1951.

 The older generations of the Turvill family originally spelled their last name without an "e" at the end.
 However, after about 1905 the "e" was added.
 It is not known why the spelling of the family name was changed.